mitarnik04/MicroUnit/docs/usage.md

 After obtaining a $tester instance we can start to write tests.

-The first we can do this is by calling `$tester->define(string $testName, callable $test, ...$args)`.
+The first way we can do this is by calling `$tester->define(string $testName, callable $test, ...$args)`.
-The last argument is only relevant if anonymous function has parameters.
+The last argument is only relevant if the anonymous function has parameters.
 Then you pass the values of these parameters as `...$args`

 ```php
 $tester->define('should_add_numbers', function () {